krobelus/rate-experiments/README.md

 for a single non-falsified *unit literal*.

 At any point during a solver's search, if formula contains a unit clause, any model extending the current trail must contain the unit literal, therefore it is added as a forced literal.
+The unit clause is recorded as the reason clause for this literal.
 Everytime a literal is added to the trail, the formula will be simplified by propagating that literal: any clause containing the literal is discarded because they will be satisfied by it, and all of the literal's negations are removed from the remaining clauses.
 The latter step may spawn new unit clauses and thus trigger further propagation.

 As assumptions need to be undone many times during search, the implementation does not actually delete clauses and literals, but merely updates the trail